 Don’t keep up with the Joneses

 When you retired, you will have an army of retirement kakis (buddies) that are in the same boat as you.
-You will go golfing, play chess, go fishing and even travel together so no one will blame you when you want to get that Rolex that your buddy has or if you want to buy the most expensive golf equipment to unleash your Tiger-Wood-Skills in Sentosa Golf Club.
+You will go golfing, play chess, go fishing and even travel together so no one will blame you when you want to get that Rolex that your buddy has or if you want to buy the most expensive golf equipment to unleash your Tiger-Wood-Skills in Sentosa Golf Club or in your state-of-the-art home theater with your virtual golf simulator.
 I won’t be surprised when you also pick up expensive hobby such as a punt in the casino when you see your ‘Chow Yun-Fat’-inspired buddy visit the casino daily.
 These activities are extravagant and while it is acceptable to occasionally indulge yourself, overdoing it will be detrimental to your retirement goals.

 Form a saving group